anuket-project/anuket-specifications/doc/common/chapter00.md

     - **Create an additional Architecture only when incompatible elements are unavoidable:**
       - Creating additional Architectures is limited to when incompatible elements are desired by Taskforce members.
 For example, if one member desires KVM be used as the hypervisor, and another desires ESXi be used as the hypervisor, and no compromise or mitigation* can be negotiated, the Architecture could be forked, subject to community consensus, such that one Architecture would be KVM-based and the other would be ESXi-based.

         >*Depending on the relationships and substitutability of the component(s) in question, it may be possible to mitigate component incompatibility by creating annexes to a single Architecture, rather than creating an additional Architecture.
 With this approach, the infrastructure architecture designers might implement the Architecture as described in the reference document, however when there is a potential for incompatibility for particular component, they would select their preferred option from one of the relevant annexes.
-For example, if one member wanted to use Software-Defined storage (SDS) as CEPH, and another member wanted to use Storage attached network(SAN), assuming the components are equally compatible with the rest of the Architecture, there could be one annex for the CEPH implementation and one annex for the SAN implementation.
+For example, if one member wanted to use Software-Defined storage (SDS) as CEPH, and another member wanted to use Storage Attached Network(SAN), assuming the components are equally compatible with the rest of the Architecture, there could be one annex for the CEPH implementation and one annex for the SAN implementation.

 1. Cloud Infrastructure provides abstract and physical resources corresponding to:
    - Compute resources